sim590/lain-wiki/kbdlayout.md

 - `settings`

     A "callback" function in which the user is expected to set the text widget up.
 The widget itself is available as the global variable `widget`, while layout information is available as `kbdlayout_now`. `kbdlayout_now` contains two keys, `layout` containing the primary layout, and `variant`, containing the variant.
 If there is no variant, `variant` is `nil`.

-## output table
+## Output table

 Variable | Meaning | Type
 --- | --- | ---